Late effects of pelvic radiotherapy

 Damage to the bowel lining

 Radiotherapy can damage the lining of the bowel and the small blood vessels in it.
-This may cause bleeding from the
+This may cause bleeding from the bowel.

 -

-Scarring of the large bowel
+Scarring in the large bowel

 -